-You should also be running the latest version of macOS.
-Boot Camp comes pre-loaded on macOS, but if you don’t have it, download the Boot Camp Support Software here.
+- Boot Camp comes pre-loaded on macOS, but if you don’t have it, download the Boot Camp Support Software here.

 How to prepare your Mac for Windows install

 Apple’s list of machines officially available for Boot Camp all came with 128GB storage as a standard.
-Again, any Mac with as little as 64GB free space will work, but performance will suffer once you start getting below 128GB.
+Again, any Mac with as little as 64GB of free space will work, but performance will suffer once you start getting below 128GB.

 Before you start, be sure your USB drive is plugged into your Mac.
 Then, take the following steps:

-Head to the Microsoft Windows 10 ISO downloads page
+- Head to the Microsoft Windows 10 ISO downloads page

-Select which version of Windows 10 you want from the drop-down menu (Windows 10 is likely the only option, here).
+- Select which version of Windows 10 you want from the drop-down menu (Windows 10 is likely the only option here)

-From the dropdown menu, select the language you’d like for your version of Windows 10 for Mac.
+- From the drop-down menu, select the language you’d like for your version of Windows 10 for Mac

-Select 64-bit Download
+- Choose 64-bit Download

-In the popup, select your USB drive from the “Where” drop-down menu
+- In the popup, select your USB drive from the Where drop-down menu

 How to Install Windows 10 on Mac with Boot Camp

-On your Mac, go to Finder > Applications > Utilities > Boot Camp Assistant.
+- On your Mac, go to Finder > Applications > Utilities > Boot Camp Assistant

-If the system doesn’t automatically find your ISO image on your attached USB drive, select “Choose” to find its location.
+- If the system doesn’t automatically find your ISO image on your attached USB drive, select Choose to find its location

-A slider may appear, showing Boot Camp is allowing 48GB for Windows.
+- A slider may appear, showing Boot Camp is allowing 48GB for Windows.
 This is Apple’s default setting.
 Again, Windows 10 requires at least 64GB, and 128GB is preferred.
-If you see the slider, drag it to allow Windows as much room as is necessary to operate comfortably.
+If you see the slider, drag it to allow Windows as much room as is necessary to operate comfortably

-Type your Mac’s password.
+- Type in your Mac’s password

-Choose your language for Windows 10 on Boot Camp
+- Choose your language for Windows 10 on Boot Camp

-Click Install Now.
+- Click Install Now

-Select Custom: Install Windows Only
+- Select Custom: Install Windows Only

-Click Drive 0 Partition X: BOOTCAMP
+- Click Drive 0 Partition X: BOOTCAMP

-It will also ask you to enter a username and password for this Windows 10 partition, just as you have to log-in to your Mac using macOS.
+It will also ask you to enter a username and password for this Windows 10 partition, just as you have to log in to your Mac using macOS.
 After you’ve done so, click Next.
 Windows 10 will now boot on your Mac.

 How to install Boot Camp on your Windows 10 partition

 The first time you open Windows 10 on your Mac, a window will automatically appear for installing the Boot Camp download onto your Windows 10 partition.
-This is a critical step; it downloads drivers and software necessary to maximize your Windows 10 experience on Mac, and allows for seamless switching between the two platforms.
+This is a critical step; it downloads drivers and software necessary to maximize your Windows 10 experience on Mac and allows for seamless switching between the two platforms.

 When you see the Boot Camp popup, take the following steps:

-Accept the terms and conditions.
+- Accept the terms and conditions

-Click Finish once the installation has completed.
+- Click Finish once the installation has been completed.

-How to return to macOS from a Windows 10 Partition
+How to return to macOS from a Windows 10 partition

 There are two ways to go about this.
-The first is to select the “show hidden icons” option on the Windows 10 taskbar at the bottom of the screen.
-It will give you the option to “restart in macOS.”
+The first is to select the show hidden icons option on the Windows 10 taskbar at the bottom of the screen.
+It will give you the option to restart in macOS.
 Clicking this will automatically reboot your computer into the Mac environment you’re comfortable with.

 That’s a one-way street, though.
-A better practice to get into is simply restarting your Mac, and holding down the Option key during installation.
+A better practice to get into is simply restarting your Mac and holding down the Option key during installation.
 A boot menu will appear, giving you the option to boot into macOS or Windows.
-This method is a touch longer, but is better if you need to navigate between the two operating systems often.
+This method is a touch longer but is better if you need to navigate between the two operating systems often.

 Do you really need Windows 10 for Mac?

 Before heading down the Boot Camp Windows 10 for Mac route, think about whether or not you really need it.
-If you were using Microsoft Paint, to do things like annotate images, Capto is a great alternative for Mac.
+If you were using Microsoft Paint to do things like annotate images, Capto is a great alternative for Mac.
 It has a simple, easy-to-use interface that allows you to do things like add thought bubbles and text to images.
 You can also perform many of Microsoft Paint’s more popular functions like drawing or paint-filling a selection.

 Capto has the added benefit of being a robust screen recorder for Mac, as well as a lightweight video editor.
 Unless you’re really deep into Microsoft Paint’s feature-set, we think Capto will suit your needs just fine.

-If you just need a lightweight IDE for coding, you don’t need to install Windows 10 on Boot Camp to get Notepad++.
+If you just want a lightweight IDE for coding, you don’t need to install Windows 10 on Boot Camp to get Notepad++.
 Instead, give CodeRunner for Mac a try!
-It has code completion for most languages, and is extensible.
+It has code completion for most languages and is extensible.
 You can even add languages you don’t see listed.
 CodeRunner is also highly customizable; if you don’t want it to automatically do things like add closing brackets, you can tell it not to!
-It also has documentation for most popular coding languages right in the app.
+It also has documentation for the most popular coding languages right in the app.